spacetelescope/webbpsf/docs/index.rst

 Documentation for WebbPSF
 ===============================

-WebbPSF is a Python package that computes simulated PSFs for the JWST instruments (and now for WFIRST too), taking into account detector pixel scales, rotations, filter profiles, and point source spectra.
-It is *not* a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting PSFs as observed with JWST's instruments.
+WebbPSF is a Python package that computes simulated point spread functions (PSFs) for NASA's JWST and WFIRST observatories.
+WebbPSF transforms models of telescope and instrument optical state into PSFs, taking into account detector pixel scales, rotations, filter profiles, and point source spectra.
+It is *not* a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting PSFs as observed with JWST's or WFIRST's instruments.

 .. figure:: ./fig_instrument_comparison.png
    :scale: 45 %